Admissions Overview

 Admissions Requirements

-Applications are evaluated holistically based on prior academic performance, work experience, essays, letters of recommendation, and goals that align with the program.
-The UC Berkeley School of Information seeks students with the academic abilities to meet the demands of a rigorous graduate program.
+We evaluate applications holistically, considering your academic performance, professional experience, personal essays, letters of recommendation, and the alignment of your goals with the program.
+The UC Berkeley School of Information looks for students with the intellectual preparation and professional drive to thrive in a rigorous graduate program.
 To be eligible for the online master’s programs, you should demonstrate the following:

 A bachelor’s degree

-Many schools offer electronic transcript delivery through their own systems or third-party vendors.
-If available, request that your transcript be sent electronically to the address below to expedite processing.
+Submitting transcripts electronically is strongly preferred.
+Many institutions offer electronic transcript delivery through their own systems or third-party vendors.
+If available, send transcripts directly to the program you’re applying to at:

 Quantitative Ability

-Applicants should show a high level of quantitative ability through one or more of the following:
+Applicants should demonstrate strong quantitative aptitude through one or more of the following:

-• Work experience involving quantitative analysis or data-driven problem-solving
+• Professional experience involving quantitative analysis or data-driven problem-solving

 Analytical Reasoning and Problem-Solving